hollaa/Csharp-dev/report.md

 # Assignment 1 in C# Development
-## _Implementation of Bubble Sort and Merge Sort in C#_
+## _Implementation of Bubble Sort and Merge Sort in C# using Generics _

-This document is created for the purposes of explanation of my first implementation of Bubble sort of Merge sort using the programming language C#.
+This document is created for the purposes of explanation of my second implementation of Bubble sort of Merge sort using the programming language C#.

+The following changes were made to the initial version of this code:
+- The two sorting functions were organized to two classes
+- The classes inherit from one interface
+- Generics were introduced so the program supports now also sorting of the data type double and string

 ### Bubble sort